 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 HASA is not a healthcare provider.
 Rather, HASA helps doctors in the community share medical records so that each patient gets the best quality of care available.
 HASA values your privacy and meets all the same standards your doctor does to protect your health information while it is in our care.
 HASA does not create or change your protected health information.
-As a community health information exchange (HIE), we only supply protected health information to those individuals and organizations that are already allowed to have access under federal and state law and only after you say it’s okay to share that information.
-Doctors are responsible for obtaining signed opt-out, revocation and authorization forms from their patients that comply with the requirements under federal and state privacy laws.
+As a community health information exchange (HIE), we only supply protected health information to those individuals and organizations that are already allowed to have access under federal and state law.
+Doctors are responsible for obtaining signed or electronic opt-out, revocation and authorization forms from their patients that comply with the requirements under federal and state privacy laws.
 Situations in which we may share your medical record include, but are not limited to:

-Payment.
+- Payment.
 Your physician may use HASA to access medical information about you to obtain payment for the services they provide.
-For example, your physician may give your health plan the information it requires before it will pay them.
+For example, your physicians may give your health plan the information it requires before it will pay them.

 Breach Notification.
 In the case of a breach of unsecured PHI, you will be notified as required by law.
 In some circumstances HASA’s provider members may provide the notification.
 HASA may also provide notification by other methods as appropriate.